Limit Login Attempts Reloaded Plugin

 • GDPR compliant.

-• Throttling – Longer lockout intervals each time a hacker/bot tries to login unsuccessfully.
+• Enhanced Throttling – Longer lockout intervals each time a malicious IP or username tries to login unsuccessfully.

-• Synchronized Lockouts – Lockouts can be shared between multiple domains.
+• Synchronized Lockouts – Lockout IP data can be shared between multiple domains for enhanced protection in your network.

-• Synchronized Safelist/Blocklist – Safelist/Blocklist can be shared between multiple domains.
+• Synchronized Safelist/Denylist – Safelist/Denylist IP and username data can be shared between multiple domains.

 • Unlock The Locked Admin – Easily unlock the locked admin through the cloud.